mrgnhnt96/revali/doc-site/docs/revali/getting-started/10-create-your-first-endpoint.md

 ```

 ::::important
-The controller's file name must end in either `_controller.dart` or `.controller.dart`.
+The controller file name must end in either `_controller.dart` or `.controller.dart`.
 :::note
-The controller's file needs to be within the `routes` directory, but can be nested within subdirectories.
+The controller file needs to be within the `routes` directory, but can be nested within subdirectories.
 :::
 ::::